Page Speed, Google Updates, and Your Website

 In 2021, Page Speed Will Become a [Bigger] Website Ranking Factor

 Page speed, in its most basic definition, is how long it takes to load a webpage.
-In this article, we’ll explain why page speed matters, what updates Google plans to make, and what Foster Web Marketing is doing to make sure your site is ready.
+In this article, we’ll explain why page speed matters, what updates Google has made, and what Foster Web Marketing is doing to make sure your site is ready.

 How Does Page Speed Impact My Site’s Ranking?

 Since 2010, Google has been using page speed as a ranking factor.
 Only pages that “deliver the slowest experience to users” have been impacted.
-However, that is about to change.
+However, as of July 2021, that has changed.

 Find Out How to Get Your Website Ready for Google's 2021 Changes